KatieMari/FrontEnd/README.md

 This list contains the main folders for the project.

-- Src -> contains all the main pages for the project
+- Src/ -> contains all the main pages for the project

-    - Pages -> contains the main pages of the website
+    - Pages/ -> contains the main pages of the website
         - **Calculator.jsx** -> Water FootPrint calculator and results display
         - **Charities.jsx** -> Information and links to clean-water charitie
         - **Facts.jsx** -> Key facts about UN Sustainability Development Goal 6
         - **Home.jsx** -> First page introducing the project and its purpose
         - **WaysToHelp.jsx** -> Pratical actions users can take to reduce water usage

-- Assets -> contains images and media used throughout the project
+- Assets/ -> contains images and media used throughout the project

-- App.css -> contains all the global styling shared across all pages
+- App.css/ -> contains all the global styling shared across all pages

-- App.jsx -> contains the routing and navigation
+- App.jsx/ -> contains the routing and navigation
     - Sets up client-side routing using React Router
     - Renders navigation and page content

-- Main.jsx -> contains the React entry point
+- Main.jsx/ -> contains the React entry point
     - Mounts the React Application to the DOM

 ---